aa-thomasg/aa-thomasg/README.md

 My Name is Thomas Ghebray and I am an Engineer for the CCTV Team.
-I started in July and have been loving this team ever since. *Not Really*
+I started in July and have been loving this team ever since ...
+Not Really